rvallely/ncNewsApp/README.md

 The hosted API of this backend project: https://rosie-nc-news-app.herokuapp.com/api.

-Using the endpoints and the queries and params listed for each endpoint, you can change the URL and access data in the database.
+Using the endpoints and the 'queries' and 'params' listed for each endpoint, you can change the URL and access data in the database.

   You may want to download an extension for your browser such as 'JSON formatter': https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa to parse the data and make it more readable.

 ## What I learned